 Reduce Love Food Hate Waste

-Wasting food = Wasting money
+Wasting food is wasting money

 Wasting food is bad for the environment